Is Sucralose Bad for You? Side Effects, Foods and More - Dr. Axe

 Is sucralose as bad for you as aspartame?

 Like sucralose, aspartame is approved by the FDA for its use in many foods and beverages.
-In fact, it can be found in diet soda and over 6,000 other products.
+In fact, it can be found in diet soda and more than 6,000 other products.

 It’s also found in more than 500 over-the-counter drugs and prescription medications, even after the research on its dangerous side effects has been released.